| U. S. Constitution - Selecting the President | |||||||||

 What is the winner-takes-all rule?

-2. Based on question 1, who elects the President?
+2. Based on question 1, who actually elects the President?

-What happens when no presidential candidate gets 270 electoral votes?
+What happens if no presidential candidate gets 270 electoral votes?

-4. How does the Electoral plan empower to the smaller states?
+4. How does the Electoral plan empower the smaller states?

 5. Has there ever been a "faithless elector" from your state?

-Explain whether do you support or dispute the elector's decision.
+Explain whether you support or dispute that faithless elector's decision.

 Is your state one of these states?

-Name an election where the person who won the greatest number of popular votes was not made President.
+Name a Presidential election where the person who won the greatest number of popular votes

 8. Give an example of a change that has been made in the U.S. Constitution regarding elections and the office of President.